SUBMIT

 Submission Eligibility

-• Scripts submitted to the competition must NOT have been previously optioned, purchased or produced.
+- Submitted scripts must not have been previously optioned, purchased, or produced.

-• If a submitted screenplay becomes optioned or purchased between the time of submission and the end of the judging period, the applicant must notify us and that screenplay will no longer be eligible for an award.
+- If a submitted screenplay is optioned or purchased after submission but before the end of the judging period, the applicant must notify us, and the screenplay will no longer be eligible for an award.

-• Scripts submitted to the competition must not have received awards from other competitions over $1,000 at the time of entry.
+- Submitted scripts must not have won awards exceeding $1,000 from other competitions at the time of entry.

-• Screenwriters who have had previous feature screenplays produced and distributed by non-independent means are ineligible.
-Screenwriters who earn more than $50,000 annually from screenwriting for film or tv are not eligible.
+- Screenwriters earning more than $50,000 annually from screenwriting for film or television are not eligible.

-• No adaptations of other written work, or content based off of an existing IP will be accepted unless the writer owns the rights to the original material, or the original material is in the Public Domain.
+- Adaptations of other written works or content based on existing IP will not be accepted unless the writer owns the rights to the original material or the material is in the public domain.

 Submission Guidelines

-• Screenplays must be in English, formatted according to the current industry standards in 12-point courier font.
+- Screenplays must be in English and formatted according to current industry standards in 12-point Courier font.

-• Screenplays must have a cover page that includes the script’s title.
-Other info can be included on the cover page, but is not required.
-The cover page does not count towards the overall script page count.
+- Screenplays must include a cover page with the script’s title.
+Additional information may be included but is not required.
+The cover page does not count toward the total page count.

-• If the script is based on a true story, that should be noted on the cover page.
+- If the script is based on a true story, this should be noted on the cover page.

-• Slamdance is not responsible for screenplays or coverage stolen or lost in transit.
+- Slamdance is not responsible for screenplays or coverage that are lost or stolen in transit.

-• Reader assignment is at our discretion and requests for rereads will not be accepted.
+- Reader assignments are at our discretion.
+Requests for re-reads will not be accepted.

-• Scripts cannot be updated with new drafts after they have been submitted.
+- Submitted scripts cannot be updated with new drafts after submission.

-• Writers of all ages are encouraged to enter our competition.
-Writers under the age of 18 years old must have parent or legal guardian’s permission to participate.
+- Writers of all ages are encouraged to enter.
+Writers under 18 must have permission from a parent or legal guardian.

 Judging

-• The first round of reading is done by individual readers.
-If your script is advanced to the next round, the script will be read and scored by multiple readers to determine whether it gets into quarterfinals and semifinals.
+- The first round of reading is done by individual readers.
+If your script advances to the next round, it will be read and scored by multiple readers to determine whether it reaches the quarterfinals and semifinals.

-• If your script did not make it into quarterfinals, it will not advance to further stages of the competition.
+- If your script does not make it into the quarterfinals, it will not advance further in the competition.